goderich/dissertation/dissertation.md

 # Literature review
 # Phonologies of Atayal dialects

-This chapter presents a synchronic overview of the phonologies of the seven dialects discussed in the dissertation: Squliq, S'uli', Matu'uwal, Plngawan, C'uli', Skikun, and Matu'aw.
+This chapter presents a synchronic overview of the phonologies of the seven dialects discussed in the dissertation: Squliq, S'uli, Matu'uwal, Plngawan, Klesan, Skikun, and Matu'aw.
 Some of these, like Squliq and Matu'uwal, are comparatively well-researched.
-Others, like C'uli' and Matu'aw, have received almost no attention in linguistic studies.
+Others, like Klesan and Matu'aw, have received almost no attention in linguistic studies.

 @sec:phoneme-inventories-phonotactics discusses the consonant inventories, vowel inventories, and phonotactics (syllable types, phoneme restrictions) of each dialect separately. @sec:synchronic-alternations discusses synchronic alternations in the different dialects together, in part because many of them are similar, and in part to provide a comparative overview.